jtladner/Courses/PracticalComputing/Fall_2018/Class8_Graphics/readme.md

     b.
 If you are using Illustrator, work through this [vector basics tutorial](https://www.youtube.com/watch?v=GFY0_EMVYDw&feature=youtu.be).
 Please use headphones!

-2. HapNetwork.pdf contains a vector-based haplotype network depicting the relationships among several Ebola virus genomes from the West African outbreak.
+2. HapNetwork.pdf (or HapNetwork.svg) contains a vector-based haplotype network depicting the relationships among several Ebola virus genomes from the West African outbreak.
 First, remove the background grey shapes.
 Second, use the "Select -> Same" tool to quickly adjust the color scheme to something recommended on [ColorBrewer2](http://colorbrewer2.org).
 Finally, change the location names to the names of your chosen colors.

+The PDF version should work well for Illustrator, SVG will be better for Inkscape.

 3. Open scatter.pdf in your vector editor of choice.
 This file contains a scatterplot generated using the Python module Matplotlib.
 Before getting starting with the following tasks, use the "Direct selection" or "Edit paths by nodes" tool to select and explore various objects in the graph.
 There are probably a lot more objects than you would have predicted.
 This is often the case with graphs exported from programs such as R, Matlab or Python.